-Caboolture Nurse Traumatised in Highway Road Rage Incident
+Caboolture Nurse Still Traumatised in Highway Road Rage Incident

-A Caboolture nurse became a victim of road rage on the Bruce Highway when the driver of a white Toyota began driving dangerously at her in what she described as a targeted attack.
+A Caboolture nurse still recalls the moment she became a victim of road rage on the Bruce Highway, when the driver of a white Toyota began driving dangerously at her in what she described as a targeted attack.
 Dashcam footage captured the moment the car slammed into her vehicle.

-“Out of nowhere the white Toyota came up beside me and, yeah, just road raging me, slamming into my side doors,” Evans said.
+“Out of nowhere the white Toyota came up beside me and, yeah, just road raging me, slamming into my side doors,” she recounted.

 Increase Your Business Profile